CamArturo/github-users-redux-material-ui-react/README.md

 # GitHub Users App

 ## Synopsis

-Simple GitHub users app that allows a user to search and retrieve and display user data GitHub User Redux is a simple ReactJS app, that uses Material UI and GitHub API to allow the user to display GitHub user data.
+GitHub User Redux is a simple ReactJS app, that uses Material UI and GitHub API to allow the user to display GitHub user data.

 ## *Project Goals*